 Vogmask - Based on testing data this mask, from San Francisco based company, is 95.2% effective in filtering virus-sized particles.
 It is affordable ($30-$44) for the fact that it lasts for several months.
 This mask is also the most stylish out of the bunch, with many patterns and sizes available, for those of you who care about this.
 As of March 4th, 2020 the mask is unfortunately backordered on the website, so you will have to keep an eye on when the next batch will hit the store, or check eBay if you are ready for some bidding wars.

 Cambridge Mask - This respirator comes from UK and is built using some really impressive filtering technology developed by US Ministry of Defense.
 It is independently tested, and model PRO N99 claims to filter impressive 99% of particles, including viruses, bacteria, and VOCs.
 It is affordable (£25, approx. $32) and lasts around 220 hours on average.
 Unfortunately, the mask is currently backordered until May 2020, so the only choice is to order it from eBay.

 ICanBreathe - This mask is less effective than Vogue and Cambridge masks, filtering 86.5% of virus-sized particles, but it is still a very good option, and definitely more efficient than a surgical mask.
 The website unfortunately lacks more detailed information on the mask performance.
 The mask is comparable in price to the other two ($29-$39) and it is currently available for purchase!

 Lastly, there are some other masks that claim to be highly effective in filtering viruses, like O2 Safe Air, designed by the famous designer Marcel Wanders, Airinum, a premium Swedish brand, and some other ones.
-However, at the time of writing they are all out of stock with no availability on other websites and stores.
+However, at the time of writing they are all out of stock with no availability on online and in stores.